All Activities

 Closing note

-I left wanting more rooms like this in Hong Kong.
+I left wanting more laptop-first events in Hong Kong.

 Hong Kong needs more rooms where people can ask basic questions out loud.
-Watching someone install Node, fix a path error, or make one tiny app run says more than another prediction thread.
+Watching someone install Node, fix a path error, or make one tiny app run is the part people remember.